gallicchio/learnSDR/docs/lesson09.md

 ## Directions

 1. Audio cards typically have a maximum sampling rate of 48 kHz.
 We will design the SDR to sample at a multiple of this frequency, so that we can down-sample the output of the radio to produce an output at 48 kHz.
+Set the `samp_rate` to 2.4 MS/s so that when you decimate by a factor of 50, you get 48 kHz.

-2.
+2. Set up four **QT GUI Range**s: `tone_freq`, `tx_gain`, `rx_gain`, and `audio_gain`.
+Defaults and ranges are shown in the tables below.

-In this project you will use the PlutoSDR to send and receive an audio frequency sine wave signal using a carrier frequency of 3.5 GHz.
-Besides **QT GUI Range sliders**, **QT GUI Time Sinks**, and **QT GUI Frequency Sinks**, the blocks you'll need are a **Signal Source**, **PlutoSDR Sink**, and **PlutoSDR Source**.
-So far, this repeats [Lesson 8](lesson08.md), but now we will send the received signal through a low-pass filter, removing unwanted high frequencies and slowing the data rate by a factor of 50.
+3. Set up a **Signal Source** to generate a cosine at `tone_freq`.
+Remember that when the source is set to generate a complex output, the cosine really means $$e^{i \, 2\pi f t}$$.
+Connect it to a **PlutoSDR Sink** and also display the output with a **QT GUI Time Sink**.
+You'll need to configure the PlutoSDR to use the right local oscillator frequency and link to the `tx_gain` slider.
+Make sure to label the traces in the time sink, since you will have many plots.

-2. The signal source should put out a complex cosine wave with an adjustable frequency tied to a range slider.
-Connect it to a time sink to visualize its output and also to the PlutoSDR sink, which will combine that signal with the carrier wave and broadcast it through the Tx antenna.
-Label the traces in the time sink with **Tx** or **transmit** so we can distinguish them from the received signal.
-See the parameter table below for the values to use in the PlutoSDR sink.
+4. Add a **PlutoSDR Source** to receive the signal, display the output in the usual way, and also send the output to a **Low Pass Filter** (LPF), which will roll off frequencies above 1 kHz and reduce the sample rate to the desired 48 kHz.

-3. The PlutoSDR source needs to operate at the same frequency as the sink.
-Connect the PlutoSDR Source to a time sink and a frequency sink.
-Label the time sink traces with **RX** or **receive**.
+5. Before sending the output of the LPF to an **Audio Sink**, we need to strip out the strong peak at `tone_freq`.
+Set up a **Band Reject Filter** (BRF), and then use a **Multiply Constant** block tied to `audio_gain` to boost the signal before sending it into the **Audio Sink**.

 ## Parameters